simples707data/simples/fproject/readme.md

 ## About the IronHack slack group

-The dataset is the complete record of the communications between students of IronHack on their group Slack channel between March 18th and April 27th 2021.
+The dataset is the complete record of the communications between students of IronHack Data Analytics course on their group Slack channel between March 18th and April 27th 2021.
 As the group was relatively small (29 user profiles) and the conversation tended to happen principally in one channel, I decided to focus just on this ‘general’ channel.

 I have the advantage of knowing much of the content and context of the conversations that have happened in this channel already.
 While this could be seen as a problem as it potentially biases my approach to the data, it is also an advantage.
 My familiarity with the content allows me to build a model that is shaped to the characteristics of group conversation.
 This should allow me to make more accurate model, know where to look and what to expect.

 Also, it is not unrealistic to expect to have a considerable amount of prior knowledge about the nature of a conversation in other Slack channels I might want to analyse in the future.

 Here are some expected characteristics of the IronHack group chat:
 Largely positive sentiment.
 To my knowledge there have been virtually no disputes within the group.
-It is a small supportive group of people come together to achieve a common purpose and only for a short time and working remotely.
+It is a small supportive group of people come together to achieve a common purpose and only for a short time; working remotely.
 All this means there is little chance for tensions or disputes and the mood is overwhelmingly positive.
 While there is some ‘chatter’ on the channel, it’s generally practical channel for information sharing and course organisation.
 I expect the core message types to be:
 - Information sharing
 - Question/Problem posing
 - Solution/Answers